20220856/WebScriptingGroup/notes/notes-main.md

   18. Do clear expectations and performance specifications exist?

+  19. Is the website intended to allow payments to be made online?
+Will bookings, payments, or both be intended to be made on the new web application?

   Scheleduled Feasibility (for our expectations regarding acceptable timing and completion dates, if budget increased accordingly a project shedule might be possible)